 The criteria for assessing the effectiveness of internal controls are based on whether the mitigating controls have been operated and enforced throughout the period being reviewed.
-Findings and recommendations are communicated with the relevant division heads and staff to formulate measures to enhance or rectify any control deficiency.
+Findings and recommendations are communicated with the relevant division heads and staff to formulate appropriate measures to refine or enhance controls, or rectify any control deficiency.

-The RMC conducts regular meetings with division heads and managers at the headquarters and regional offices so as to keep abreast of issues and new risks that are embedded in business operations and to enhance existing procedures and controls in line with business needs and market changes.
-The Group has a robust mechanism of regular reporting of key business and operations performance to both management and the Board, which is a key element of a healthy risk management system.
+The RMC conducts regular meetings with division heads and managers at the headquarters and regional offices so as to keep abreast of issues and new risks that are embedded in business operations and to refine or enhance existing procedures and controls in line with business needs and market changes.
+The Group has a robust mechanism of regular reporting of key business and operations performance to both management and the Board, which is a key element of a healthy risk management svstem.

-We also conduct annual customer and investor surveys which generate feedback that we act on to further enhance the quality of our service and our investor relations and corporate governance practices.
+The Group also conducts annual customer and investor surveys which generate feedback that we act on to further enhance the quality of our service and our investor relations and corporate governance practices.